Our History Unveiled

 Restoration & Rebirth

 Following the McCarthy trials, surviving members began the arduous process of restoring their traditions.
-Fearing further violence, they met with absolute discretion to reestablish old rites, rediscover forgotten lore, and connect with lost chapter houses.
-Over the decades, they managed to enshroud their growing network from the public eye — that is, until recently.
+Fearing further violence, they met with absolute discretion to reestablish old rites, rediscover forgotten history, and connect with lost chapter houses.
+Over the decades, they managed to keep their growing network from the public eye.
+That is, until recently.

-Now, 200 years after its formation, the Friends of Autumn's newest generation stands tall amidst the fallen leaves of history, their roots buried deep in spirited traditions.
+Now, 200 years after its formation, the Friends of Autumn's newest generation stands tall, their roots buried deep in tradition.
 And from this rich soil, the society will bloom once more.